Because of what He did on Calvary's cross -

 Know what those are?

-They're called "featheries" and they're the type of golf ball used in the first half of the 1800's.
+They're called "featheries" and they're the type of golf ball used prior to 1850.

 They're made of leather and stuffed with - you guessed it - feathers.
 Lots and lots of them.